bantilan/WindowLifeSpan/README.md

 # WindowLifeSpan

 WindowLifeSpan is a Python-based program that monitors Windows applications, tracking the number of seconds they are open, and calculating the total time upon closure.
-This tool provides valuable insights into application usage and can be utilized for system analysis, productivity tracking, or other use cases.
+This tool provides valuable insights into application usage and can be utilized for system analysis, productivity tracking, benchmarking, or other use cases.

 ## Features